Is the planning system suffering from long covid?

 Judicial review is a good place to start but, again, that’s time.
 A big stick approach or going public by shining a spotlight on the process asking if the action is in the public interest?

-Stories abound from the panel of just doing it but it comes down to appetite to risk.
+Stories abound from the panel of just doing it but it comes down to appetite for risk.

 So, in conclusion…